Percy Pickard: Pilot instruction at 311 (Czech) Squadron

-With the completion of his first tour Pickard was promoted to Squadron leader and transferred to a training position, working to train up pilots in the No. 311 (Czechoslovak) Squadron operating out of RAF East Wretham.
+With the completion of his first tour Pickard was promoted to squadron leader and transferred to a training position, working to train up pilots in the No. 311 (Czechoslovak) Squadron operating out of RAF East Wretham.
 311 Squadron was not-fully operational.
 Pickard was one of a number of RAF veterans there to improve morale, performance and the unit's operational standards.
-Preferring an informal approach, he arrived wearing his uniform and a pair of equestrian boots notched for stirrups, which is how the Czech's came to nickname him 'cowboy'.
-Wherever he went he was always accompanied by his English Sheepdog Ming.
+Preferring an informal approach, he arrived wearing his uniform and a pair of riding boots notched for stirrups, which is how the Czechs nicknamed him 'cowboy'.
+Wherever he went he was accompanied by his dog.
 As an officer, Pickard was mild mannered, approachable and humorous, but on missions he was a very determined pilot.

 Most of the squadron's flights were coastal patrol missions, but as part of the training process from time to time the crews would join in with the combat squadrons for missions over Germany.
 Pickard proved a hard task master and persistent instructor.
 Language obstacles proved a significant barrier.
 Due to the high variation in competence, Pickard concentrated his efforts on those pilots with the most experience flying.
 An interpreter directed him to one man with 2,000 hours flying experience.
 After a single trip together Pickard felt the pilot strangely inept for a man with so many flying hours under his belt.
-After a few more episodes of ham fisted flying Pickard suddenly lost all patience, shouting a salty inquiry as to how it could possibly be that a man with 2,000 hours flying could handle an aircraft so poorly?
-"Oh, not pilot," the student replied sheepishly, "I Observer."
+After a few more episodes of ham-fisted flying Pickard lost his patience, shouting how it could possibly be that a man with 2,000 hours flying could handle an aircraft so poorly?
+"Oh, not pilot," the student replied sheepishly, "I observer."
 The man had no piloting experience at all.
 Undeterred, Pickard pressed on, training the man up as a pilot anyway.